 The YTM is calculated based on certain Assumptions and they are as follows.

-a)There should not be any default . coupon and Principal amount should be paid as per the schedule b)The Investor has to hold the bond till its maturity c) All the Coupon Payments should be re-invested immediately at the same interest rate as the same yield to maturity of the bond .
+1. There should not be any default . coupon and Principal amount should be paid as per the schedule the same yield to maturity of the bond.
 This is very crucial for better investment decisions.